 How are cofounder teams formed?

-There is not a secret recipe or fail-proof algorithm to build perfect teams—it’s a case-by-case situation.
 There are many components that are taken into consideration to increase the chances of team alignment and success, such as:

 Because teaming is so important, our process for building co-founder teams is very iterative—we’re always asking ourselves “how can we form stronger teams?” and experimenting with new tactics.